SeldonIO/seldon-core/docs-gb/examples/pipeline-cyclic.md

         )
 ```

-The model above returns two output tensors, one containing the incremented number, while the second one is an empty tensor with the name set to `contiune` or `stop`.
+The model above returns two output tensors, one containing the incremented number, while the second one is an empty tensor with the name set to `continue` or `stop`.
 The later tensor is used as a triggering tensor to route the data flow either through the feedback loop path or the output path.
 For more details on triggering tensors, see the [intro to pipelines page](../pipelines.md).

 The second model we define is an identity model: